 This will look different for every company, depending on your business model.
-The key to driving what we call full-funnel accountability across the entire revenue process is the forecast, which is the output of every stage in the revenue process.
+The key to driving what we call full-funnel accountability across the entire revenue process is the forecast, which is the output of every stage in the revenue process and the heartbeat of revenue operations.
 The forecast at each stage represents the commitment of the team that’s accountable for that stage.

 - The growth team provides the quarterly TOF pipeline plan: How much pipeline they commit to deliver by segment, by team, and by region for the coming quarters.

 - The sales team provides the current and out quarter sales forecast against net new ARR targets from the operating plan.